veeam/blksnap/doc/blksnap.rst

  * To store snapshot differences of one logical volume, it is necessary to reserve a fixed range of sectors on a reserved empty logical volume.
    Firstly, it is required that the system has enough space unoccupied by the file system, which rarely occurs on real servers.
    Secondly, as a rule, it is necessary to create snapshots for all logical volumes at once, which requires dividing this reserved space between several logical volumes.
-   We can divide this space equally or proportionally to the size.
+   This space can be divided equally or proportionally to the size.
 But the load on different disks is usually uneven.
    As a result, a snapshot overflow may occur for one of the block devices, while for others all the reserved space may remain free.
-   This complicates the management of the difference storage and makes it almost impossible to create a consistent snapshot of multiple logical volumes.
+   This complicates the management of the difference storage and makes it almost impossible to create a coherent snapshot of multiple logical volumes.

 BTRFS flaws:
- * Obviously cannot be applied to other file systems.
  * Snapshots create an immutable image of the file system, not a block device.
 Such a snapshot is only applicable for a file backup.
-   When synchronizing the snapshot subvolume with the backup subvolume, reading the differences leads to random access to the block device, which leads to a decrease in efficiency compared to direct copying of the block device.
+ * When synchronizing the snapshot subvolume with the backup subvolume, reading the differences leads to random access to the block device, which leads to a decrease in efficiency compared to direct copying of the block device.
- * It is possible to get an incremental backup when synchronizing subvolumes, but for this it is necessary to keep a snapshot of the previous backup cycle on the system, which leads to excessive consumption of disk space.
+ * BTRFS allows to get an incremental backup [#btrfs_increment]_, but it's necessary to keep a snapshot of the previous backup cycle on the system, which leads to excessive consumption of disk space.
  * If there is not enough free space on the file system while holding the snapshot, new data cannot be saved, which leads to a server malfunction.

 Features of the blksnap module:
  * Availability of a change tracker.
- * Creating snapshots at the block device level.
+ * Snapshots at the block device level.
  * Dynamic allocation of space for storing differences.
  * Snapshot overflow resistance.
- * A consistent snapshot of multiple block devices.
+ * A coherent snapshot of multiple block devices.

 For a more detailed description of the features, see the Features section.